 Once you’ve selected how to calculate your rent, make sure to draw up a roommate agreement and have all parties sign it.
 This agreement should include the rent each person has agreed to pay.
 It can also include house rules and a cleaning schedule, just to ensure that everyone is on the same page and your living and moving situation is seamless.

-This may seem like overkill in addition to your lease, but a roommate agreement can prevent future conflict and hopefully facilitate a healthy (and happy!) living environment.
+It may seem like overkill in addition to your lease, but a roommate agreement can prevent future conflict and hopefully facilitate a healthy (and happy!) living situation.